firefly-iii/docs/new-docs/faq/financials.md

 2. Edit the account (look for the pencil icon or use the ellipsis-menu) and remove the checkbox next to **Active**.

 You can find the inactive asset account on a special page: `/inactive-accounts/asset`.

+## I don't want to enter my budgets every month, can I copy them over?

+No. This is on purpose.